sanjay-saxena/simple-todolist-network/README.md

 ?
 Description of the application: Skeleton Hyperledger Composer Angular2 project ?
 Author name: xxxx xxxxx
 ?
 Author email: foo@example.com
 ?
-What is the Business Network Identifier?: todolist-network-hlfv1 ?
+What is the Business Network Identifier?: simple-todolist-network ?
 What is the Connection Profile to use? hlfv1
 ?
 Enrollment id: admin
 ?
 Enrollment Secret: adminpw
 Configuring: angular-app
 About to start creating files
-About to connect to a running business network Connected to: todolist-network-hlfv1
+About to connect to a running business network Connected to: simple-todolist-network

 ....
 ```